mztmzt/GAT_CSBM_icml/readme.md

 # README

-This file contains the experimental code for the article "Understanding When and Why Graph Attention Mechanisms Work via Node Classification".
+This file contains the experimental code for the article "Graph Attention is Not Always Beneficial: A Theoretical Analysis of Graph Attention Mechanisms via CSBMs".
 The `synthetic_experiments` folder includes the code for the synthetic experiments, while the `real_world_experiments` folder contains the code for experiments using three real datasets: Cora, Citeseer, and Pubmed.

 To obtain the results for synthetic experiments 1, 2, and 4, run the following command: